Dental Bridge in Houston, TX

 - We make quality dental care easy and affordable

 With seven convenient locations throughout the Houston area, we offer both extended and weekend hours to our patients.
-We are dedicated to providing quality dental service, so please contact us today to schedule your appointment and ask about our free consultations!
+We are dedicated to providing quality dental service, so please contact us today to schedule your appointment!

 What our patients have to say about Summit Dental Center

 They are all so nice and sympathetic when your in pain.
 They rushed me in for an extraction 1 hour before they closed even though the procedure lasted till after they closed.
 They helped relieve my pain that same day when they could've told me to wait till the morning.
 Their awesome people.